The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Discussion

-We show that extended ranges of mass and redshift are critical to avoid possible degeneracies between the models.
-Thus, our analysis points out the importance of further efforts towards the realisation of simulations of large cosmological volumes in modified gravity.
-The most massive clusters, with mass $\sim 10^{15} h^{-1}$M$_\odot$, are expected to provide the most robust evidence of possible deviations from the standard scenario, because these clusters probe the upper tail of the mass function, which is extremely sensitive to the cosmological model \citep{BBKS86,White02,Courtin11,Cui12,giocoli2018weak}, and because they are the easiest objects to detect observationally.
-Indeed, in Sect. \ref{numRes} we saw that in the high-mass samples of simulated clusters we observe the largest discrepancy between the values of $\varsigma$ in the two models of gravity (Table \ref{ptmin_samples}).
-Nevertheless, the larger sizes of the low- and intermediate-mass samples, compared to the high-mass sample, enable the most solid discrimination between the two models of gravity (Sect. \ref{numRes3}).
-Hence, on the one hand, large simulated volumes can provide samples with adequate size to yield a solid test bench to investigate the performance of $\varsigma$ as a gravitational probe; on the other hand, low- and intermediate-mass clusters, with $\sim 1-5\cdot 10^{14} h^{-1}$M$_\odot$, can already provide observed samples that are sufficiently large to yield tight constraints on the theory of gravity.
+We showed that extended ranges of mass and redshift are critical to avoid possible degeneracies between the models.
+Thus, our analysis pointed out the importance of further efforts toward the realization of simulations of large cosmological volumes in modified gravity. {Larger samples that include the most massive clusters can help us to establish the correlation between $\varsigma$ and MAR with more significance because these samples will allow us to stack clusters based on mass and to probe a more extended range of MARs at fixed redshift.
+Furthermore,} the most massive clusters, with a mass $\sim 10^{15} h^{-1}$M$_\odot$, are expected to provide the most robust evidence of possible deviations from the standard scenario because these clusters probe the upper tail of the mass function, which is extremely sensitive to the cosmological model \citep{BBKS86,White02,Courtin11,Cui12,giocoli2018weak}, and because they are the easiest objects to detect observationally.
+In Sect. \ref{numRes} we showed that in the high-mass samples of simulated clusters, we observe the largest discrepancy between the values of $\varsigma$ in the two models of gravity (Table \ref{ptmin_samples}).
+Nevertheless, the larger sizes of the low- and intermediate-mass samples, compared to the high-mass sample, enable the best distinction between the two models of gravity (Sect. \ref{numRes3}).
+On the one hand, large simulated volumes can therefore provide samples with an adequate size for a solid test bench based on which the performance of $\varsigma$ as a gravitational probe can be investigated.
+On the other hand, low- and intermediate-mass clusters, with $\sim 1-5\cdot 10^{14} h^{-1}$M$_\odot$, can already provide observed samples that are sufficiently large to yield tight constraints on the theory of gravity.